tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Girdle of the Grave

+_Recharge 11+:_ Until the end of your next turn, the first 5 points of negative energy damage you suffer in a turn heals you instead of reducing your hit points.
+So, if you get hit for 8 negative energy damage, that’s a net gain of 2 hit points (+5 hit points, then -3).
+(Champion: heal with the first 10 points; epic: heal with the first 25).

+**Quirk:** Doesn’t really see what’s wrong with the undead.
+Lovely people, once you get to know them.

+---

 #### Glorious Rally

 When you rally, you gain 4 temporary hit points that last until the end of your next turn (champion: 10 temp hp; epic: 25 temp hp).